Warren Wright Sr.: Biography

 In 1934, Mr. Wright had given National Museum of Racing and Hall of Fame inductee Eddie Arcaro his start by putting him under contract and letting him ride at Narragansett Park during its inaugural year.
 Arcaro would ride three of Calumet's Derby winners and both Triple Crown winners.

 In late summer of 1949, Mr. Wright suffered a heart attack.
 Just after his 75th birthday, on December 28, 1950, he died at his winter residence in Miami Beach, Florida.
+He was interred at Rosehill Mausoleum in Rosehill Cemetery, Chicago.

-Warren Wright Sr. has a Memorial Marker at Thoroughbred Park in Lexington, Kentucky.
+Warren Wright Sr. has a memorial marker at Thoroughbred Park in Lexington, Kentucky.
 In 2019, Warren Wright Sr. was honored for his contribution to the Thoroughbred racing industry by the National Museum of Racing and Hall of Fame as one of its "Pillars of the Turf."